 1. Massachusetts Institute of Technology

 Massachusetts Institute of Technology has one of the best engineering management degree programs.
-MIT provides a foundation for systems engineering, systems architecture and project management.
-This prestigious university uses in-class discussion, team projects, guest speakers and individual assignments to explain complex engineering concepts.
+MIT provides a foundation for systems engineering, systems architecture, and project management.
+This prestigious university uses in-class discussion, team projects, guest speakers, and individual assignments to explain complex engineering concepts.
 Topics covered include project planning, stakeholder analysis, concept generation, requirements definitions, system integration, validation, system safety, and risk management.
 Students also learn about different types of leadership styles.
 The school has one of the best engineering management degrees available.
 And its well-known brand draws immediate attention on any resume.

 At MIT, most students can find some form of financial aid.
 In fact, 74% of students receive assistance.
-It’s incredibly competitive to get the nod from the admissions’ committee at MIT.
+It’s incredibly competitive to get the nod from the admissions committee at MIT.
 Just 7% of candidates make it into the university.
-However, 95% of those who apply graduate from there chosen program.
+However, 95% of those who apply graduate from their chosen program.
 Of students surveyed 94% felt confident that they would get a job after graduation, exceeding the national average of 83%.

 What We Like: MIT ranks at the top of many lists for the best college in America for engineering.